-VoIP systems rely on the internet to function, so if there is an unexpected internet outrage, your voice service will most likely to suffer, freezing your staffs from connecting with clients, vendors, partners, and their teams effectively.
+VoIP systems rely on the internet to function, so if there is an unexpected internet outage, your voice service will most likely to suffer, freezing your staff from connecting with clients, vendors, partners, and their teams effectively.
 Having a backup plan or alternative internet service can help.
 Consider the following two methods to minimize internet disruption and maximize business continuity.

 - Routing calls to mobile devices or landline.
-By looking for a VoIP solution that automatically routes calls to cell phone or landline during down times, companies can avoid delays in internal and external communications from internet outrage.
+By looking for a VoIP solution that automatically routes calls to cell phones or landlines during downtimes, companies can avoid delays in internal and external communications from internet outrage.

 5. Choose the Right Deployment Model and Solution

 This is a no-brainer, but if approached in the wrong manner, things can get more complicated or even detrimental.
 While evaluating whether a cloud-based or on-premises VoIP solution, ask tough questions and make the business case for what a new system will solve in all aspects of its usage: functionality, scalability, redundancy, maintenance, and upgrade, costs and payment, etc.